TanklesXL/gladvent/README.md

 Gladvent now comes with out-of-the-box multi-year support via the `--year` flag when running it.

 For convenience it defaults to the current year.
 Therefore, passing `--year=YEAR` to either the `run`, `run all` or `new` commands will use the year specified or the current year if the flag was not provided.

-## Available commands

-This project provides your application with 2 commands, `new` and `run`:

-- `new`: create `src/days/*.gleam` and `input/*.txt` files that correspond to the specified days

-  - format: `gleam run -m gladvent new a b c ...`
-  - used like `gleam run -m gladvent new 1 2` with days 1 and 2 creates `input/day_1.txt` and `input/day_2.txt` as well as `src/days/day_1.gleam` and `src/days/day_2.gleam`

-- `run`: run the specified days

-  - format: `gleam run -m gladvent run a b c ...`
-  - flags:
-    - `--timeout`: `gleam run -m gladvent run --timeout={timeout in ms} a b c ...`
-      - usage example: `gleam run run --timeout=1000 1 2` with timeout 1000 milliseconds and days 1 and 2, runs and prints the output of running the `run` function of `day_1.gleam` and `day_2.gleam`
-    - `--allow-crash`: runs days without the use of `rescue` functionality, rendering output text more verbose but also allowing for stacktraces to be printed
-      - usage example: `gleam run -m gladvent run 1 2 3 --allow-crash`

-- `run all`: run all registered days
-  - format: `gleam run -m gladvent run all`
-  - flags:
-    - `--timeout`: `gleam run -m gladvent run all --timeout={timeout in ms}`
-      - usage example: `gleam run run --timeout=1000 1 2` with timeout 1000 milliseconds and days 1 and 2, runs and prints the output of running the `run` function of `day_1.gleam` and `day_2.gleam`
-    - `--allow-crash`: runs days without the use of `rescue` functionality, rendering output text more verbose but also allowing for stacktraces to be printed
-      - usage example: `gleam run -m gladvent run all --allow-crash`

-_Note:_

-- the `new` command creates source files in `src/aoc_<YEAR>/` and input files in the `input/<YEAR>` directory.
-- the `run` command expects input files to be in the `input/<YEAR>` directory, and code to be in `src/aoc_<YEAR>/`
-- any triggered `assert` will be captured and printed, for example: `error: assert - Assertion pattern match failed in module days/day_1 in function pt_1 at line 2 with value 2`
-- any message in a `todo` will be captured and printed, for example: `error: todo - test in module days/day_1 in function pt_2 at line 7`

 ## Seeing help messages